The Senate Race Involving 2 Bordertown Democrats, Texas’ Future, & Latinx Identity

 It’s clear that progressives are not shoe-ins there.
 Certainly, there’s something of a generational divide, but cultural influences from the Catholic church and established economic forces like the banking industry play influential roles.
 Laredo, founded in 1755, is one of Texas’ oldest cities and is geographically more isolated than other border cities like McAllen and Brownsville.
 It has been a more conservative enclave than other Hispanic cities, electing lawmakers at the local level who are pro-business.

 Additionally, Laredo is not conventionally Latino.
 Even its main local event to celebrate its community feels different than its neighbors.
-In contrast to San Antonio, which is famous for its annual Fiesta San Antonio that celebrates its Tex-Mex culture, Laredo has a month-long celebration of George Washington’s birthday wherein residents dress in colonial garb.
+In contrast to San Antonio, which is famous for its annual Fiesta San Antonio that honors its Tex-Mex culture, Laredo has a month-long celebration of George Washington’s birthday wherein residents dress in colonial garb.
 Cuellar played the role of the first President in 2014.

 As an advocate for trade and establishing business ties with Mexico, Cuellar has drawn the suspicion of some party members who view him as too close to Republicans.
 But, he’s also financially supported the Democratic Party — all members of Congress have a certain amount of “dues” they must contribute to the party, and Cuellar is proud that he has already met his threshold of hundreds of thousands of dollars this year.